 The Savelli acquired Palombara during the pontificate of Pope Honorius III, a member of their family.
 In the XVth century the family split into three branches, one of which was named after Palombara.
 This branch had a large villa near S. Eusebio.
 In 1637 the fiefdom was sold to the Borghese together with nearby Moricone.
 In 1893 the castle was sold to the Torlonia and in 1971 it was acquired by the City of Palombara.

-(left/centre) Streets leading to Castello Savelli; (right) protected passage also leading to it
+(left/centre) Streets with gates leading to Castello Savelli; (right) protected passage also leading to it

-Palombara retains almost entirely the fortifications built by the Savelli: they included a protected passage which allowed the defenders to easily move between the fortress at the top of the hill and the walls surrounding the town.
+Palombara retains almost entirely its medieval fortifications; they included a protected passage which allowed the defenders to easily move between the castle and the walls surrounding the town.

 Monte Gennaro seen from Palombara

-The Grand View of Rome shows a mountain behind Palombara: Vasi did not design a generic mountain, but he actually engraved the profile of Monte Gennaro, the first mountain (4,000 ft high) near Rome to be capped with snow in winter.
+The Grand View of Rome shows a mountain behind Palombara: Vasi did not depict a generic mountain, but he actually drew the profile of Monte Gennaro, the first mountain (4,000 ft high) near Rome to be capped with snow in winter.

 View over Monte Soratte and S. Oreste from Palombara